Samsung/tizen-docs/docs/application/native/guides/multimedia/audio.md

 # Audio Management

 You can control the audio behavior of the application.
 You can control the output volume and sound conflict scenario, and query various information from sound devices.
-You can also use OpenAL to specify the objects and operations in producing high-quality audio output.
+You can also use OpenAL to specify the objects and operations in producing low-latency audio output.

 You can use the following audio management features in your native applications: